slebok/slebok/stories/prolog-fj-tapl/main.md

 ### Syntax and Parser in Prolog

-A grammar that is also suitable for parsing is reconstructed as a Definite Clause Grammar (DCG) in Prolog as follows:
+A grammar specification that is also suitable for parsing is reconstructed as a Definite Clause Grammar (DCG) in Prolog as follows:

 ```prolog
 'P'(program(P)) --> repeating('CL'(P)).